Advice on Entering Club Compettitions

 The Annual Competition is held in two sections, Annual Digital & Annual Print.
 Details of the Classes (open, monochrome, portrait, nature, record) in each section are given in the Rules.
 Class definitions follow:

-If you want to be considered for the James Abbott Trophy you must mark on your Prints entry form which three prints you are selecting (one must be a portrait and one a landscape).
+If you want to be considered for the James Abbott Trophy you must mark on your Prints entry form which three prints you are selecting (one must be a portrait).

 The Club also enters the Inter-Club Photographic Alliance (ICPA) annual competition, and you may be asked to contribute images for this.
 Prints entered for these competitions may be selected for the Folios which are circulated around the participating clubs in the following season, so you may not get them back for a year.